 I forget how often I have listened to that album but at least hundreds of times if not thousands(maybe I should get out more).
 In 2008 I got the chance to see the live show.
 30 years I had waited for it and it did not disappoint.
 Although I was a bit surprised by the cast who joined for the most recent shows,in my opinion some just had no talent at all(An ex member of Westlife), leave alone to be a part of such an amazing phenomena.

 But of course it was Orson Welles’s radio broadcast of the World of the Wars which had probably the biggest impact.
 The panic that ensued because people believed it was a genuine news broadcast.
 Ingenious really when you think of it, you just can’t buy that kind of publicity.
+It was on the 30th of October 1938, the world was in grip of events happening in Germany.

 Someone asked me once “what is your favourite War of the Worlds movie?”And I honestly couldn’t say.
 I like the 1953 and Spielberg’s 2005 adaptation equally.